dbiele/TypeScript-Cordova-SystemJS-Angular2-beta/README.md

 # Unit Testing #
-Unit testing is being done with the Jasmine testing framework and Karma test runner.
+Unit testing for this starter kit is being done with the Jasmine testing framework and Karma test runner.

 ## Overview ##
 This start kit is setup for unit tests written in TypeScript, Jasmine and the test runner is  executed using Gulp.